AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 You can set the source of the items by using the {api:anychart.core.ui.Legend#itemsSourceMode}itemsSourceMode(){api} method with `"series"` (default) or `"categories"` as a parameter – see {api:anychart.enums.LegendItemsSourceMode}anychart.enums.LegendItemsSourceMode{api}.

-Setting the source to `"categories"` is reasonable if there is only one series on the chart:
+Setting the source to `"categories"` is reasonable if there is only one series:

 ```
 // set the legend source mode